fatalfeel/proton_sdk_source/README.md

-Cross Platform 3D engine with OpenGL OGLES1 OGLES2 on Proton
+Cross Platform 3D engine with OpenGL ES1 ES2 on Proton
 =================
 1.
-Proton 3d engine impelement irrlicht 1.9.0 with OGLES1.0, OGLES2.0 and OpenGL
-You can build on Win32, MacOS, Android, Ios
+Proton 3d engine impelement Irrlicht and Bullet with OpenGL ES1.0 ES2.0 You can build on Win32, MacOS, Android, Ios

 2.